laurent-george/AIND-Sudoku/README.md

 ## Introductory Project: Diagonal Sudoku Solver

 # Question 1 (Naked Twins)
 Q: How do we use constraint propagation to solve the naked twins problem?

-A: *Student should provide answer here*
+A: We remove a digit from the possibilities of a box if there is already a twin (that include that digit) in the same unit.
+A twin is defined as two numbers that can only go in the same two box and no others in that unit.

 # Question 2 (Diagonal Sudoku)
 Q: How do we use constraint propagation to solve the diagonal sudoku problem?

-A: *Student should provide answer here*
+A: When checking if a number could fit in a box we consider the default sudoku constraint and also check that the diagonal constraint is not violated (i.e the numbers 1 to 9 should all appear exactly once on each diagonal).
+For doing that we simply add the two diagonals into the units set, and reuse previous code.

 ### Install